willfurnass/sheffield_hpc/stanage/software/apps/openfoam.rst

 .. code-block:: bash

+    module load OpenFOAM/v2206-foss-2022a
     module load OpenFOAM/8-foss-2020b
     module load OpenFOAM/v2012-foss-2020a

 OpenFOAM can be used in an interactive or batch job.
-Both OpenFOAM modules can be activated using the module file and sourcing the OpenFOAM environment script e.g.
+OpenFOAM modules can be activated using the module file and sourcing the OpenFOAM environment script e.g.

 .. code-block:: bash

-    module load OpenFOAM/v2012-foss-2020a
+    module load OpenFOAM/v2206-foss-2022a
     source $FOAM_BASH